devlikeapro/waha/docs/site/content/en/docs/how-to/receive-messages/index.md

 weight: 120
 ---

-The project uses [Webhooks](https://en.wikipedia.org/wiki/Webhook) to send the messages or events from WhatsApp to your application.
+The project uses [Webhooks](https://en.wikipedia.org/wiki/Webhook) to send the messages and events from WhatsApp to your application.

+Webhooks are a way for two different applications to communicate with each other in real-time.
+When a certain event happens in one application, it sends a message to another application through a webhook URL.
+The receiving application can then take action based on the information received.

+To receive incoming messages with webhooks, you first need to set up a webhook URL in your application and pass it to `WHATSAPP_HOOK_URL` environment variable.
+This URL is where WhatsApp will send incoming messages and other events - define which events you want to receive with `WHATSAPP_HOOK_EVENTS` environment variable.

 ## Webhooks ![](/images/versions/core.png)